openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

   * Suitable for large caches
     * e.g., build caches, models, datasets

-The jobs in the workflows utilize appropriate caches based on the job's needs.
+The jobs in the workflows utilize appropriate caches based on a job's needs.
 Read more about the available caches and how to choose one [here](./caches.md).

 ## Adding New Tests